-In this study, we applied the three conceptually different methods of estimating weathering on two well-defined forest ecosystems, Asa and Flakaliden in southern and northern Sweden, to allow a harmonized comparison of methods, and to place weathering in the context of other base cation fluxes in aggrading Norway spruce forests.
+The principal aim of this study was to analyse the causes of discrepancies in estimations of weathering rates, with a focus on conceptual versus random sources of discrepancies between the depletion method, the PROFILE model and the balanced base cation budget approach.
+To accomplish this goal, the specific aims were to (1) perform a spatially harmonised comparison, sensu Futter et al. (2012) of the three approaches for a set of test criteria and (2) place weathering in the context of other base cation fluxes in aggrading Norway spruce forests, in particular the uptake in forest biomass.
 The base cation budgets were estimated at the period of stand development when nutrient demand was expected to peak.
-In combination with access to highly accurate data on biomass production, these conditions also provided opportunities to relate weathering to base cation accumulation in biomass at high nutrient uptake rates, and possible simultaneous depletions of extractable base cation stocks in the soil.
-Furthermore, input data to PROFILE were characterised by high quality quantitative mineralogical data, measured directly by X-ray powder diffraction (XRPD), as previously discussed by Casetou-Gustafson et al. (2018).
+In combination with access to highly accurate data on biomass production, these conditions also provided opportunities to relate weathering to base cation accumulation in biomass at high nutrient uptake rates and possible simultaneous depletions of extractable base cation stocks in the soil.
+Furthermore, input data to PROFILE were characterised by highquality quantitative mineralogical data, measured directly by quantitative X-ray powder diffraction (XRPD), as previously discussed by Casetou-Gustafson et al. (2018).
+Discrepancies between the PROFILE model and the depletion method were analysed by testing the sensitivity of PROFILE to changes in soil physical or mineralogical composition and by calculating the hypothetical time needed for PROFILE weathering rates to accomplish the element loss observed with the depletion method.

-Three test criteria were used to examine the outputs of the depletion method and PROFILE model: (1) similarity in weathering estimates for the 0-50 cm soil profile; (2) similarity in depth gradients in weathering for the 0-100 cm soil profile; and (3) similarity in ranking order of the base cations released.
+Three test criteria were used to examine the outputs of the depletion method and PROFILE model: (1) similarity in weathering estimates for the 0-50 cm soil profile, (2) similarity in depth gradients in weathering for the 0-100 cm soil profile and (3) similarity in ranking order of the base cations released.

-182 2.
-Materials and methods
+2 Materials and methods

-2. 1 Study sites
+2.1 Study sites

-Two forest sites planted with Norway spruce (Picea abies (L.) Karst) were chosen for the study, Flakaliden in northern Sweden (64°07'N, 19°27'E) and Asa in southern Sweden (57°08'N, 14°45'E), because they have been used for long-term experimental studies on the effects of climate and nutrient and water supply on tree growth and element cycling (Linder, 1995; Bergh et al., 1999; Ryan, 2013).
+Two forest sites planted with Norway spruce (Picea abies (L.) Karst) were chosen for the study, Flakaliden in northern Sweden (64°07' N, 19°27' E) and Asa in southern Sweden (57°08' N, 14°45' E), because they have been used for long-term experimental studies on the effects of climate and nutrient and water supply on tree growth and element cycling (Linder, 1995; Bergh et al., 1999; Ryan, 2013) (Fig. 1).

-The experiment at Flakaliden was established in 1986 in a 23-year-old Norway spruce stand, planted in 1963 with four-year-old seedlings of local provenance after prescribed burning and soil scarification (Bergh et al., 1999).
-The experiment at Asa was established one year later (1987), in a 12-year-old Norway spruce stand planted in 1975 with two-year-old seedlings after clear-felling and soil scarification.
+The experiment at Flakaliden was established in 1986 in a 23-year-old Norway spruce stand, planted in 1963 with 4-year-old seedlings of local provenance after prescribed burning and soil scarification (Bergh et al., 1999).
+The experiment at Asa was established 1 year later (1987), in a 12-year-old Norway spruce stand planted in1975 with 2-year-old seedlings after clear-felling and soil scarification.
 The experimental design was similar at both sites and included control, irrigation and two nutrient optimisation treatments (Bergh et al., 1999).
-All treatments were replicated in 50 m x 50 m plots, arranged in a randomised block design.
-Only two of the four treatments were used in the present study; the control (C) and plots receiving an annual dose of an optimised mix of solid fertiliser (F), which among other elements per year contained about 10 kg ha-1 Ca, 8 kg ha-1 Mg and 45 kg ha-1 K (Linder, 1995).
+All treatments were replicated in $50 \text{ m} \times 50 \text{ m}$ plots, arranged in a randomised block design.
+Only two of the four treatments were used in the present study: the control (C) and plots receiving an annual dose of an optimised mix of solid fertiliser (F), which among other elements per year contained about 10 kg ha^{-1} of Ca, 8 kg ha^{-1} of Mg and 45 kg ha^{-1} of K (Linder, 1995).